Alan Burton with a hat facing the camera in front of a wooded area. About the author photo

 -Associated Press

-Texas author Alan Burton is returning to the publishing scene this spring with the release of a new true crime book, titled, “The 1965 Texas Coed Murders: We Saw What You Did,’’ (The History Press, $34.99, hardcover, $24.99, paperback).
+Texas author Alan Burton is returns to the publishing scene with the release of a new true crime book, “The 1965 Texas Coed Murders: We Saw What You Did,’’ (The History Press, $34.99, hardcover, $24.99, paperback).

 The story begins in 1965 — Sunday, July 18, 1965, started out like any other hot summer day in Texas.
 Shirley Ann Stark and Susan Rigsby, Chi Omega sorority sisters at the University of Texas at Austin, left their Dallas homes early and drove together in Shirley’s Corvair to Austin.
 Little did they know the fate that awaited them later that afternoon as they visited the apartment of a friend and fellow UT student.
 The following day, the women were reported missing.
 A twelve-day nationwide search ensued, ending with the discovery of their bodies in a north Austin field.